green-fruit-2/colorectal-cancer-detector/README.md

 The model is evaluated using:

 - **Accuracy**: Proportion of correct predictions.
 - **Cohen’s Kappa**: Measures how much better the classifier performs compared to random chance.
 Useful for imbalanced classes and clinical relevance.
+The kappa statistic, which is a number between -1 and 1.
+The maximum value means complete agreement; zero or lower means chance agreement.
 - **ROC AUC**: Captures how well the model distinguishes between classes across different thresholds.